 In February, I celebrated a year with my partner Ben.
 He is my rock, someone that always reminds me that I have control in life, that I choose how to lead my life.

 In 2018, I have also started to be more open at work which resulted in me making some amazing friends.
 I am forever grateful for them.
 Being a support worker always comes with a lot of challenges, controlling your emotions in a stressful environment can get quite tough.
-I am lucky that I have fantastic network of colleagues at work.
+I am lucky that I have a fantastic network of colleagues at work.
 Tip number 1 – use your social circles around you to keep you sane.

 I turned 21 in April, fully approaching adulthood.
 Talking about being an adult, I have also got a lovely flat with Ben.
 The whole renting and deposit process was a bit of a nightmare, after all it was our first time, we did not know what to expect.
 But the stress was all worth it.
 I love to have my own little space.